MandalaChain/mandala-docs/docs/niskala-testnet/build-environment/running-local-network.md

+---
+sidebar_position: 3
+title: Running Local Network
+description: Guide for setting up and running a local Niskala network
+---

 # Running Local Network

-This section is focused on guiding users through the process of setting up and running a local network, with clear steps and additional context to ensure a smooth setup experience.
+This section guides users through setting up and running a local network, with clear steps and additional context to ensure a smooth setup experience.

-***

 ## Setting Up a Local Network with Niskala